hkhoi/Mobile_Game_Analysis/README.md

 # Mobile_Game_Analysis
 Mobile gaming makes up nearly 75 percent of global mobile revenue during first half of 2019.
-A report reveals that gaming made up approximately $29.6 billion of mobile revenue.
+A report reveals that gaming made up approximately $29.6 billion of mobile revenue.[1](https://gamedaily.biz/article/1020/report-mobile-gaming-makes-up-nearly-75-percent-of-global-mobile-revenue-during-first-half-of-2019)

 As a gamer myself, I have motivated myself to analyse an open Kaggle open dataset "17K Mobile Strategy Games" that contains 17,000 unique games & 16 variables to work with.[2]
 Data handling & Visualization done by using Python in Jupyter Notebook.